Conengmo/battle_map_tv/README.md

 # Battle Map TV

-Display battle maps for TTRPGs on a tv that lies flat horizontal on your table.
+Display battle maps for TTRPGs on a tv that lies flat horizontally on your table.

 This Python application aims to do one thing: quickly show an image on your secondary screen, in the right size and with a 1-inch grid.